Close-up of an Olive Baboon (Papio anubis) with a "dog-faced" muzzle, highlighting its grey-green fur and intense gaze.

 Why "Olive"?

-This species is commonly called "olive" due to the unique coat of the Olive Baboon (Papio anubis)—a blend of grey-greenish fur that provides excellent camouflage in the African scrub.
+This species is named for its unique coat color.
+The Olive Baboon (Papio anubis) features a blend of grey-greenish fur that provides excellent camouflage in the African scrub and savanna landscapes.

 The Mythological Connection

-When the French naturalist Jean-Baptiste Audebert named this primate in 1797, he was struck by the muzzle's resemblance to the jackal-headed deity.
-Like the god who weighed the hearts of the dead, the Olive Baboon has a piercing, "dog-faced" gaze that feels like it’s looking right through you.
+When French naturalist Jean-Baptiste Audebert named this primate in 1797, he was struck by the muzzle's resemblance to the jackal-headed deity.
+Much like the god who weighed the hearts of the dead, the Olive Baboon has a piercing, "dog faced" gaze that feels like it’s looking right through you.

 From the "dog-faced" baboons to the elusive leopards, the Serengeti is a land of living legends.